conorpp/conorpp.github.com/_posts/2016-09-23-designing-and-producing-2fa-tokens-to-sell-on-amazon.md

 title: "Designing and Producing 2FA tokens to Sell on Amazon"
 description: ""
 category:
-tags: []
+tags: [Startup]
-image: /assets/images/default.jpg
+image: /assets/images/u2f/u2fzero.jpg
 ---
 {% include JB/setup %}

 I made a two factor authentication token and have made it [available on Amazon](https://www.amazon.com/U2F-Zero/dp/B01L9DUPK6/).
-In this post I'll talk about the design, how I affordably produced it, and some metrics about selling on [Amazon](https://www.amazon.com/U2F-Zero/dp/B01L9DUPK6/).
+In this post I'll talk about the design, how I produced it affordably, and some metrics about selling on [Amazon](https://www.amazon.com/U2F-Zero/dp/B01L9DUPK6/).
 If you're interested in doing something similar, you can copy everything as it's all open source.

 ![](/assets/images/u2f/crab_bowl.jpg)

-# The Design
+# The design

 It uses the U2F protocol, which is a standard developed by the FIDO Alliance and Google.
 U2F uses challenge response for authentication and is based on the P256 NIST Elliptic Curve.